Former Wildcat forward Kim Aiken reportedly transferring to New Mexico State

 A grad transfer from Eastern Washington last summer who was an all-Big Sky pick and the league’s defensive player of the year in 2020-21, Aiken almost immediately ran into issues with his decision to transfer to Arizona in April 2021.
 He committed to the Wildcats a day before then-coach Sean Miller was fired.

-Aiken then transferred to Washington State but was denied admission to a WSU graduate school, and then pivoted back to Arizona last August after discussions with new coach Tommy Lloyd.
+Aiken then transferred to Washington State, but was denied admission to a WSU graduate school.
+He pivoted back to Arizona last August after discussions with new coach Tommy Lloyd.
 But Aiken played just seven games in 2021-22, averaging 5.0 points and 3.4 rebounds while playing a reserve combo forward role, and made his last appearance Dec.
 5 at Oregon State.

-After that, Lloyd said Aiken left for a personal reason and Aiken has not responded to requests for comment since then.
+After that, Lloyd said Aiken left for a personal reason.
+Aiken has not responded to requests for comment.

 “I think we all need to respect his privacy right now,” Lloyd said on Dec.
 8, after Aiken first failed to appear for a UA game.
 “He’s working through it.
 At some point I’d love to have him back with us and the sooner the better for me, but again, it’s a Kim Aiken personal issue that I really don’t have any influence on.”

-But Aiken never returned to the Wildcats and in late February, he was officially removed from UA’s online roster.
-After the Wildcats beat Utah on Feb.
-24 in Salt Lake City, Lloyd declined to say when asked if Aiken voluntarily left the team or was dismissed.
+Aikenwas officially removed from UA’s online roster in late February.
+Lloyd declined to say when asked if Aiken voluntarily left the team or was dismissed.

 Aiken still has a COVID-waiver year of eligibility left to play — and possibly another season if he can appeal for a waiver to restore the eligibility he used at Arizona.